amirkarimi/amirkarimi.github.io/_posts/2015-12-07-the-hacker-scripts-scala.markdown

 <!--more-->

 Those scripts are implemented in other languages by the community as well.
-I implemented the [coffee machine script](https://github.com/NARKOZ/hacker-scripts/blob/master/scala/fucking-coffee.scala) using [Ammonite-Shell](http://lihaoyi.github.io/Ammonite/#GettingAmmonite-Shell) in Scala.
+So I implemented the [coffee machine script](https://github.com/NARKOZ/hacker-scripts/blob/master/scala/fucking-coffee.scala) using [Ammonite-Shell](http://lihaoyi.github.io/Ammonite/#GettingAmmonite-Shell) in Scala.
 It really feels like a scripting language but without losing type safety!

 Here is some points about Ammonite: